christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 ### Identify relavant layers and activations

-Thanks to <a href="https://www.lesswrong.com/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens" title="lesswrong.com" rel="nofollow">nostalgebraist</a> we have the logit-lens.
-So we can determine how language models refine their predictions across layers.
-The approach will be applied first to interpret layers and activations, and then to features and circuit discovery.
+Thanks to <a href="https://www.lesswrong.com/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens" title="lesswrong.com" rel="nofollow">nostalgebraist</a> we have the logit-lens —which allows tracking how language models refine their predictions across layers.
+The approach will be applied first to interpret layers and activations, and then to dive deeper into feature and circuit discovery.

-Causal interventions in the context of this analysis give way to techniques so that model components can be manipulated to understand or influence how different parts of the model contribute to the final output.
-In order to evaluate how model performance changes when performing causal interventions, we need a metric to measure model performance.
+Causal interventions in the context refer to techniques where we manipulate model components to understand or influence how different parts contribute to the final output.
+Also, to evaluate how performance shifts during these interventions, we need a clear metric to measure model performance.

-The ToM task, distinguishes between believed locations of objects and actual locations of objects to understand scenarios involving actions and their sequences to predict the original and new locations of an object.
+For the ToM task, where the goal is to distinguish between the believed and actual locations of objects, the model needs to predict both the original and updated locations after certain actions.
+The metric we’ll use here is logit difference, which represents the difference between the logit of the believed location and the logit of the actual location.
+In this case:

-The metric used here will be the logit difference, the difference in logit between the entity of the believed location of the object and the entity of the actual location of the object to gauge the accuracy of the models answers: `logit(basket) - logit(box)`<sub>[<a href="https://arxiv.org/pdf/2211.00593" title="Wang" rel="nofollow">10</a>]</sub>.
+`logit(basket) - logit(box)`<sub>[<a href="https://arxiv.org/pdf/2211.00593" title="Wang" rel="nofollow">10</a>]</sub>.

-When deconstructing the residual stream, the logit-lens looks at the residual stream after each layer and calculates the logit difference from there.
-This simulates what happens if we delete all subsequent layers.
-The final layernorm are applied to the values in the residual stream and then projected in the logit difference directions.
+When we deconstruct the residual stream using the logit-lens, we look at the residual stream after each layer and calculate the logit difference at that point.
+This simulates what would happen if we “deleted” all subsequent layers, giving us a snapshot of the model's evolving prediction.
+The final layernorm is applied to the residual stream values, which are then projected in the direction of the logit difference to measure the model's performance at each layer.

 <br>